 Last year, our shareholders expressed a high level of support for the compensation of our named executive officers, with 98.5% of the votes cast in favor of our compensation programs and practices.
 Accordingly, the Compensation and Management Development Committee ("Compensation Committee") continued in 2021 to consistently adhere to its pay-for-performance philosophy and compensation programs.
 The Compensation Committee will continue to consider results from the annual shareholder advisory votes, including the outcome of the vote for this Proposal No. 2, as well as other shareholder input, when reviewing executive compensation programs and policies.

-HISTORICAL SAY-ON-PAY SUPPORT 98% average shareholder approval over the last five years
+HISTORICAL SAY-ON-PAY SUPPORT

 PROPOSAL NO. 3 - RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM